 When you adopt a child, you become the full, legal parent of that child.
 Fostering is an arrangement where the child remains the legal responsibility of the local authority and/or the birth parents.
-Most children in care are fostered for short periods of time and eventually return to their birth parents.
 Where children will not be able to return to their birth family, the local authority will look into alternatives such as adoption.
 Some children need permanent foster care when adoption is not appropriate for them.
 This can be for all sorts of reasons to do with their specific needs.

 Q. Who can't adopt?

 There are very few people who can't adopt, but anyone who has committed a serious criminal offence, including offences against a child, or certain violent offences, will not be able to adopt.
 Some serious medical conditions may prevent a person from being approved as an adoptive parent.
 And of course, you do need to consider whether your accommodation will offer sufficient space for any child joining your family.

 Your general health, wellbeing and lifestyle choices will be taken into consideration when the adoption assessment is carried out as some issues or conditions can limit your parenting capacity.
 However, we have no 'blanket bans' as such and will look at each issue in the context of the whole assessment and what you're able to offer as adoptive parents.

 Q. What if I smoke?

 You can still adopt if you're a smoker.
 However, we wouldn't place children under the age of five in a household where anybody smokes because of the potential health risks involved.
 We would want to place any child with asthma or similar conditions in a non-smoking household.

 Q. What support will I get after I've adopted a child?